 Mason City in Cerro Gordo County, Iowa — The American Midwest (Upper Plains)

 Location.
-43° 9.15′ N, 93° 12.153′ W. Marker is in Mason City, Iowa, in Cerro Gordo County.
-Marker is at the intersection of Washington Avenue (U.S. 65) and 1st Street NW, on the left when traveling south on Washington Avenue.
+43° 8.945′ N, 93° 11.576′ W. Marker is in Mason City, Iowa, in Cerro Gordo County.
+Marker is on River Heights Drive just west of South Maryland Avenue, on the right when traveling west.
+Marker is embedded in the sidewalk directly in front of the subject house.
 Touch for map.
-Marker is at or near this postal address: Central Park, Mason City IA 50401, United States of America.
+Marker is at or near this postal address: 56 River Heights Drive, Mason City IA 50401, United States of America.
+Touch for directions.

 Also see . . .

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 17, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 324 times since then and 25 times this year.
-Photos: 1, 2, 3. submitted on October 17, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on December 12, 2020.
+It was originally submitted on December 11, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 41 times since then and 5 times this year.
+Photos: 1, 2. submitted on December 11, 2020, by Cosmos Mariner of Cape Canaveral, Florida.